seantehds/tp/docs/DeveloperGuide.md

 Some examples of task indices that are not permitted include: `-1` (negative indices), `10.0` (floating points) and `10` (when there is only `9` tasks in the task list).

+#### `IllegalTaskStatusModificationException`

+This Exception is thrown when the user attempts to mark a Task that is already completed, or unmark a task that is not completed.

+For example, if a given Task is already marked as completed, when the user attempts to mark the Task again, this Exception will be thrown.

 ### `ParseException`

 `ParseException` is another generic error which occurs when there was an issue encountered when a `Parser` tries to parse an input from the user.
 Usually, this error arises due to user error (e.g. wrong commands, invalid or illegal inputs), and should **not** be the result of developer error.